drzel/another_toy_robot/README.md

 ### Considerations
 Given the requirement for a command line interface to interact with the robot, I settled on the well established and widely used command pattern.

 The `Input` wrapper allows new commands to be easily added.
-E.g. Creating a new file `lib/another_toy_robot/random_command.rb` and requiring it, would be all that is required for the application to accept the `"random"` command, and it would have access to an array of parameters.
+E.g. Creating a new file `lib/another_toy_robot/random_command.rb` and requiring it, is all that is required for the application to accept the `"random"` command, and it would have access to an array of parameters.
 Validations can also be added by defining a `valid?` method on the command object.
 See the `lib/another_toy_robot/place_command.rb` for an example.

 I'm particularly happy with the `Position` class and the `Direction` modules.
 Together as a unit they have absolutely no dependencies and could be easily reused with new features, new objects, or with changing specifications.
 It would be reasonably straight forward to add a second robot, or a third dimension.

-Currently the `Robot` must be instantiated with an `Arena`.
-Originally, I had also employed the null object pattern for the `Arena` as well as the position, but as it turned out, with the current specification, there is no situation where a robot is not in an arena, so it was unneeded and removed, reducing overall complexity of the application.

-As GINnFIN helpfully pointed out in the [Reddit discussion](https://www.reddit.com/r/ruby/comments/5fptz9/i_did_the_toy_robot_challenge_ive_tried_to_be/), the `Position` `#left` and `#right` methods do necessarily need to return a new instance of `Position`, and could instead mutate the current position in place.
-While this is true, there is a pleasing symmetry in each of the current `Position` methods returning a new instance of position that would would be lost if these were to be changed.
-I'm not entirely sure which is better, but have decided to keep the current implementation, as different behaviour for the `place` and `move` methods to the `left` and `right` methods may be unnecessarily increasing the conceptual complexity of the app.

 ### Licence
 [MIT](https://tldrlegal.com/license/mit-license)